Lauren Rogers Museum of Art: Collections

 Around 1900, Catherine Marshall Gardiner of Laurel, Mississippi, read an article about Native American baskets and found herself tempted by the possibility of collecting them.
-Her husband, George Schuyler Gardiner, encouraged her to “go as far as she liked.”
+Her husband, George Schuyler Gardiner, encouraged her to "go as far as she liked".
 The Gardiners, the great-aunt and great-uncle of Lauren Rogers, moved to Laurel in the 1890s to establish a lumber company after the lumber business in their home state of Iowa had begun to slow.
-At first she planned to collect only contemporary baskets, but, she said, “the lure of old and fine work specimens soon gained the ascendancy.”
-When she embarked on this project, she little realized she would become one of the premier collectors of the period, often called “the golden age of basket collecting.”
-Mrs. Gardiner's quest for fine specimens led her to contact and visit basket dealers, other collectors, officials and teachers on reservations, and weavers, eventually becoming part of a national network of other basket aficionados.
+At first she planned to collect only contemporary baskets, but, she said, "the lure of old and fine work specimens soon gained the ascendancy".
+When she embarked on this project, she little realized she would become one of the premier collectors of the period, often called "the golden age of basket collecting".
+Catherine Gardiner's quest for fine specimens led her to contact and visit basket dealers, other collectors, officials and teachers on reservations, and weavers, eventually becoming part of a national network of other basket aficionados.

 By 1923, when she donated her collection of almost 500 baskets to the Lauren Rogers Museum of Art, she had amassed one of the most representative collections of North American Native basketry in the Southeastern United States.
-Over ten years later, Mrs. Gardiner wrote, “It has been a work of great charm.”
-In the intervening decades, the Lauren Rogers Museum of Art has added to the collection, particularly with baskets from the Southeast, but Mrs. Gardiner ’s vision has remained the foundation of the collection.
+Over ten years later, Gardiner wrote, "It has been a work of great charm".
+In the intervening decades, the Lauren Rogers Museum of Art has added to the collection, particularly with baskets from the Southeast, but Gardiner's vision has remained the foundation of the collection.

-Humans have been making baskets for thousands of years; it is a craft that is common to all cultures.
-Today's Native American basket makers work within a tradition that is centuries old.
-For example, there are Choctaw weavers in Mississippi who are fifth generation basket weavers, following a tradition passed down from mother to daughter over many decades.

-The legacy continues
+Legacy

-As the city of Laurel has grown and changed so has the museum grown and changed over the years.
-In the last 35 years the museum has received a few updates in architecture, as well as, in artistic holdings.
-In 1983 the museum received an addition designed by Micheal Foil, that included a new gallery for visiting collections and beautiful grand staircase made from Tennessee black marble.
-In more recent years, a large Chihuly piece has been added above this staircase.
-Another addition was completed in 2013 adding the Sanderson Gallery.
+As the city of Laurel has grown and changed, so has the museum.
+During the end of the 20th century and the next decades, some of the museum's architecture has been updated.
+Additional artistic holdings have been acquired.
+An addition (designed by Micheal Foil) was completed in 1983.
+This included a new gallery for visiting collections and a grand staircase made from Tennessee black marble.
+More recently, a large Dale Chihuly piece was added above this staircase.
+Another addition was completed in 2013 that added the Sanderson Gallery.